bryansills/Dusty/server/README.md

 ```
 $ docker build -t dusty-server .
+$ docker-machine ip
-$ docker run -m512M --cpus 2 -it -p 8080:8080 --rm dusty-server
+$ docker run -it -p 8080:8080 --rm dusty-server
 ```

-(Make this step better) The server should now be up and running.
-You can access from the `8080` port at the IP address that was outputted as a result of the `$ docker-machine env default` command.
+The server should now be up and running.
+You can access from the `8080` port at the IP address that was outputted as a result of the `$ docker-machine ip` command.
 Once you are done, make sure to stop the Docker virtual machine by running the following command:

 ```